spencermountain/wtf_wikipedia/plugins/person/README.md

 returns a string - and a wikipedia article title, if possible

-- looks at varous person infoboxes
+- looks at various person infoboxes
 - looks at category information, like `'Category:People from Geneva'`

 ### `.isAlive()`